Suzanne McCarthy is discussing Psalm

 For the same reason, awful human beings like Jephthah are remembered in the Bible for what else they were, instruments of salvation, and referred to as ‘saints’ in the New Testament.

-A key recurrent item in Psalm 68:2-4 is the phrase I over-literally translate as ‘before his/God’s face.’
+A recurrent item in Ps 68:2-4 is the phrase I over-literally translate as ‘before his/God’s face.’
 The compound prepositions in question contain the word ‘face’ in the Hebrew, but as a rule ‘face’ has lost its concrete sense entirely, such that the prepositions simply mean ‘from before’ and ‘before.’
 A literalizing translation nevertheless serves a purpose.
 It highlights the repeated recurrence of the prepositional phrases, and emphasizes what is arguably the primary theme of the section.
 When God arises, his enemies skidaddle.
 Those who depend on his protection exult.

 The technical term for what the psalmist prays for is a theophany.
 Poetically put, when the face of God fills the horizon, some cower; others rejoice.